openzfs/openzfs-docs/docs/Developer Resources/Custom Packages.rst

 be used by multiple kernels if the distribution supports a stable kABI.
 In order to request kABI-tracking package the *--with-spec=redhat* option must be passed to configure.

+Be aware that these packages do not completely follow Redhat's rules, so there is a slight chance that they will not work with a new kernel.
+We recommend disabling automatic kernel updates when using these builds on a production server.

 **NOTE:** This type of package is not available for Fedora.